sheilasaia/paper-pao-review/README.md

 **Data derived from another source**<br>

 We downloaded all data associated with this paper on 2020-03-10 from the [Web of Science](https://www.webofknowledge.com) servers using the [`rwos` R package](https://github.com/juba/rwos).
-Please see the paper and code for a full description of methods.
+Please see the manuscript methods (Section 2) and code for a full description.

 **Additional related data collected that was not included in the current data package**<br>